 California Road Trip: Day 1

-The first stop on our EPIC California coast road trip is Huntington Beach.
-It’s one of EJ’s favorite places to hangout so it was a must do on our trip.
+The first stop on our EPIC 7 day California coast road trip is Huntington Beach.
+It’s one of EJ’s favorite places to hang out, and some consider it one of the best beaches in Southern California so it was a must-do on our trip.
 He used to live in Southern California so some of the places we’re going are old haunts of his.